BPerezLamarque/HOME/Tutorial_HOME.md

 # Simulations:

 You can *provide a host tree* (e.g. an empirical tree) and simulate the evolution of a mock microbiota on it.
 Your tree must be binary, rooted and ultrametric.
-You can either directly provide a host tree in the function *sim_microbiota* or you can have the host tree saved in your working directory (thus, its filename must be well-formated **host_tree_"name".tre** in a Newick format).
+You can either directly provide a host tree in the function *sim_microbiota*, or you can have the host tree saved in your working directory (thus, its filename must be well-formated **host_tree_"name".tre** in a Newick format).

-If you don't provide a host tree, it will randomly simulate a host tree (with a pure-birth process) according to the number of tips (i.e. number of host species) you provide.
+If you don't provide a host tree, the function *sim_microbiota* will randomly simulate a host tree (with a pure-birth process) according to the number of tips (i.e. number of host species) you have provided.